raboud/HMSBackend/readme/readme-docker-compose.md

 All `docker-compose-windows*.yml` files have a 1:1 relationship with the same file without the `-windows` in its name.
 Those files are used to run Windows Containers instead of Linux Containers.

-* `docker-compose-windows.yml`: Contains the definitions of all containers that are needed to run eShopOnContainers using windows containers (equivalent to `docker-compose.yml`).
+* `docker-compose-windows.yml`: Contains the definitions of all containers that are needed to run HMSBackend using windows containers (equivalent to `docker-compose.yml`).
 * `docker-compose-windows.override.yml`: Contains the base configuration for all windows containers

 **Note** We plan **to remove** the `docker-compose-windows.override.yml` file, because it is **exactly the same** as the `docker-compose.override.yml`.
 The reason of its existence is historical, but is no longer needed.
 You can use `docker-compose.override.yml` instead.